effect (function, var number, VECTOR* pos, VECTOR* vel);

 -

-For speed reasons, particles are two dimensional (they have no angles)
+They are two dimensional and have no angles,

-- If the effect_local instruction was performed by an entity, the
+- If effect_local was called by an entity, the

 particle functions can access this entity through the you pointer.

-This way, the particle effect can use the entity parameters and
+This way, the particle effect can use entity parameters.

 Speed: